-Amanda Wallner joined the California LGBTQ Health and Human Services Network in 2016.
+Amanda McAllister-Wallner (She/Her) joined the California LGBTQ Health and Human Services Network in 2016.
 Prior to working at the Network, Amanda was a Health Policy Fellow and the Policy and Operations Manager at the Los Angeles LGBT Center, where she coordinated research, advocacy on coalition work on a variety of policy issues affecting the LGBTQ community, including immigration, women’s health, LGBT youth homelessness, and regulating the “troubled teen industry.”
 She has a Master of Public Policy from UCLA’s Luskin School of Public Affairs and a bachelor of arts in political science from the University of California, Santa Barbara, where she headed the nationally recognized Campus Democrats organization.

 He is a graduate of CSU Long Beach with Bachelor Degrees in English and Political Science, and is a graduate of National University with a Master Degree in Public Health.
 On his spare time, he enjoys hiking and traveling with his wife and dog.

-Isaias Guzman, CA LGBTQ Health and Human Services Network organizer, joined Health Access in 2018.
+Isaias Guzman (He/Him), CA LGBTQ Health and Human Services Network organizer, joined Health Access in 2018.
 Isaias received a B.A. in Political Science and Chicano Studies with an emphasis on issues of race, gender, and sexuality from the University of California, Berkeley.
 Prior to joining the team, Isaias was a paralegal with a non-profit organization advocating on behalf of low-income, homeless, and/or HIV+ people in obtaining public disability benefits.
 Isaias also has an extensive experience organizing with queer and trans youth for racial and gender justice in the education system across local, state, and national boundaries.
 As a youth trainer for the GSA Network, he assisted in empowering LGBTQ youth and youth of color to become agents of change in their communities through youth-adult partnerships.
 At the Los Angeles LGBT Center, Isaias worked with LifeWorks LA to introduce culturally competent and comprehensive sexual health curriculum addressing issues of HIV/AIDs, PrEP, PEP, and youth legal rights.
 Most recently, he has organized the first-ever leadership summit in the East Bay tailored to the unique needs of LGBTQ youth of color.
 Isaias is excited to continue and advance the health and well-being of the queer and trans* community by advocating for LGBTQ health equity.

 Isaias was born and raised in Southeast Los Angeles to Mexican immigrant parents.
 He enjoys dancing, learning about Queer Latinx art, culture and performance, and exploring new hiking trails during his free time.